by Michael Holland –

 Some of the best wisdom opportunities arrive on the heels of mistakes.
 We can gain leadership wisdom if we take steps to solidify the things we learn when opportunities arrive.

-Consider these 3 actions to solidify learning from your inopportune leadership decisions.
+Consider these 3 actions to solidify learning from your less than optimal leadership decisions.

 Winners take responsibility; losers blame others.